PSLmodels/Tax-Calculator/taxcalc/validation/taxsim35/Differences_Explained.md

 ## `b` files:

+The following are notes that explain differences in addition to those documented above for the `a` files.

 ### All years

 * Differences in AGI between TAXMSIM and Tax-Calculator have to do with an incorrect calculation of the SECA tax liability in TAXSIM-35.
 Half of the SECA tax amount is deductible from AGI on individuals' returns.